samhains/samhains.github.io/blog/_posts/intro-fab/2017-10-31-making-a-light.md

 **PROCESS**

-Starting with an Altoid tin, I pulled out  a range  of drills so that I could slowly and progressively drill holes in the  Altoid can for the laser and switch.
+Starting with an Altoid tin, I pulled out  a range  of drills so that I could slowly and progressively drill holes in the Altoid can for the laser and switch to enter.

 ![](/blog/assets/introfab_1_2.jpg)

 The next step was to drill the hole.
-This proved to be a little more complicated to do perfectly than I had imagined.
-The drill created a lot of 'blowout'  with the metal, which was difficult to sand cleanly without wrecking the finish on the interior of the case.
+This proved to be a little more complicated to do 'perfectly' than imagined.
+The drill created a lot of 'blowout'  with the metal, which was difficult to sand without wrecking the finish on the interior of the case.

 ![](/blog/assets/introfab_1_4.jpg)